Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 Why I Picked it Up / My Expectations:

-I’m 50/50 for Renée’s book series.
+I’m 50/50 for Renée’s book series so far.
 I loved The Wrath and The Dawn (so much that I bought the hardcovers which I rarely do) but was left a little underwhelmed by The Flame in the Mist.
 So this series was going to be the tiebreaker.
 And boy, was I excited to try it!
 I miss the YA paranormal (ie vampire) reads of my younger days and this seemed like the perfect gothic read to remind me why that genre was such a trend 10 years ago.

 What I Liked: